nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `module delete CS2103, A1234567A`: Removes student with id A1234567A from module CS2103’s list of students
 * `module delete CS2100, A7654321A`: Removes student with id A7654321A from module CS2100’s list of students

-### Delete module from TAB3: `module delete`
+### Delete module from TAB: `module delete`

-Deletes the specified module from TAB3
+Deletes the specified module from TAB

 Format: `module delete <module name>`

 Examples:
-* `module delete CS2103`: Deletes module CS2103 from TAB3
+* `module delete CS2103`: Deletes module CS2103 from TAB
-* `module delete CS2100`: Deletes module CS2100 from TAB3
+* `module delete CS2100`: Deletes module CS2100 from TAB

 ### Create a new student: `student add`